forceporquillo/forceporquillo/README.md

 ### Henlo fren, I'm **Force** 👋

  I'm a Software Engineering Student who has a passion for creating mobile applications.
-Currently, I'm in the realm of native mobile development particularly in android.
+Currently, I'm in the realm of native mobile development, particularly in android.

 - 🔭 I’m currently working on a [Movie App][app]!
 - 🌱 I’m currently learning Swift Xcode. 📱